chrisl8/ArloBot/README.md

  - Fix this error coming from TEB due to something in my config:
    - [ WARN] [1597326961.776132466]: Control loop missed its desired rate of 20.0000Hz... the loop actually took 0.0513 seconds
- - Possibly change PING auto response to be more "failsafe" so that they do not interfere with normal TEB path following in tight spaces.
-    - Still testing.
-This may not be necessary.
-    - Teb is very good at path planning, and staying in the middle of the rooms and doorways.
-    - It seems to behave very well with the PING's emergency stopping and slowing of the robot.
  - Test remaining "goto" functions with Python 3 and Slam Toolbox
- - Convert from SimpleIDE to PropWare/PropGCC for building Propeller code.
-   - Create scripts for easy build/install.

 ArloBot Package for ROS
 =======================

 ## and SO MUCH MORE! ##

- - This package provides a set of ROS packages for using a [Parallax Arlo Platform](http://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to create and navigate a map of a room (Simultaneous Mapping and Localization) via [Robot Operating System (ROS)](http://www.ros.org/ "ROS").
-Originally based on the old [TurtleBot](http://wiki.ros.org/Robots/TurtleBot "TurtleBot").
+ - This package provides a set of ROS packages for using a [Parallax Arlo Platform](https://www.parallax.com/product/arlo-robotic-platform-system "Parallax") robot to create and navigate a map of a room (Simultaneous Mapping and Localization) via [Robot Operating System (ROS)](https://www.ros.org/ "ROS").
+Originally based on the old [TurtleBot](https://wiki.ros.org/Robots/TurtleBot "TurtleBot").

 This package also includes:
  0. An all in one install script that should get things as close to working as possible by running one install script.